top of page

 I offer individual supervision, individual consultationgroup consultation, case consultation for providers and community members, and organizational consultation and trainings for clinicians, teams, and service providers.
 I’m licensed in Massachusetts to provide social work licensure supervision and am available for consultation virtually nationwide.

+My trainings and consultation spaces are designed to be practical, collaborative, engaging, and immediately usable.
+I often incorporate storytelling, metaphor, experiential activities, and visual frameworks to help people engage with complex concepts in ways that feel accessible, grounded, and connected to real-world practice.
 In addition to supervision and consultation, I design therapeutic games and provide guidance on integrating playful, creative, and developmentally attuned interventions into clinical work — particularly with clients navigating trauma or identity development.

 Kaleidoscopes Consulting